Edgbaston House

 Edgbaston House was a highrise commercial building in Duchess Place, Birmingham.
 It was built by Laing Development Co Ltd. and the consulting engineers were Ove Arup.
 Construction cost £1,720,000.
 It was the result of work by Calthorpe Estates to attract businesses to the Hagley Road and Five Ways by promoting the construction of office blocks there.
 It is part of the Duchess Place estate which consists of office blocks totalling 200000 sqft.
 They are owned by the Kenmore Group, who acquired the estate from Chelsfield.

-Tenants of the building include Al Rayan Bank and various medical groups.
-It was demolished in 2018.
+Prior to demolition tenants of the building included Al Rayan Bank and various medical groups.
+It was demolished in 2018 to be replaced by the New Garden Square development.